Courses

 MATH 103L.
 Mathematics for Business Laboratory (1)

 Corequisite: MATH 103.
-This self-paced, module-based laboratory is designed to give students additional exposure to the applications of college algebra to business and economics beyond what can be done in lecture.
-The additional hands-on problem-solving skills learned in this class enhance the lecture experience and strengthen the skills necessary for success in MATH 103 and …
+This a Credit/No Credit hybrid enrichment laboratory that is designed to give students additional exposure to the applications of college algebra to business and economics beyond what can be done in lecture.
+The active learning approach to problem solving practiced in the lab class enhances the lecture experience and strengthen the skills …

 MATH 105.
 Pre-Calculus II (5)